 Men Are from Mars, Women Are from Venus

-by Juliet Allen in Sex
+by Juliet Allen in RESPECT

 Women often misunderstand men, and men often misunderstand women.
 This is a normal and natural pattern in millions of heterosexual relationships.
 When it comes to sex, it’s common for couples to feel frustrated with each other, often expressing that they just wish their partner ‘got’ what it is they want in bed.
 So with this in mind, here are some examples just how different men and women are when it comes to sex.: